BelmontCommunityEC/website-draft/src/content/events/garvey-park-green-up-jun-2026.md

-None of it would have been possible without our community turning out in force, and without **Andrew and his team from the City of Belmont**, who did all the groundwork - literally, to prepare the site and support the day.
+None of it would have been possible without our community turning out in force, and without **Andrew and his team from the City of Belmont**, who did all the groundwork - literally - to prepare the site and support the day.

 Garvey Park shows the shift from picking up litter to putting life back into the
 landscape: thousands of plants, planted by neighbours, for a greener City of Belmont.